Social Security Act: Titles

 The Social Security Act has been amended significantly over time.
 The initial act had ten major titles, with Title XI outlining definitions and regulations.
 More titles were added as the Social Security Act was amended.

 Title I—Old age

 Title I is designed to give money to states to provide assistance to aged individuals.

-Title II—Federal Reserve account
+Title II—Treasury account

-Title II establishes the Federal Reserve account used to pay for Social Security benefits and gives the Secretary of the Treasury the authority to invest excess reserves from the account.
+Title II establishes the Treasury account used to pay for Social Security benefits and gives the Secretary of the Treasury the authority to invest excess reserves from the account.